Shell Chair Black Edition

 Shell Chair – Black Edition

-The black version of Hans J. Wegner’s Shell Chair, CH07, is finished in a smooth black lacquer over laminated beech frame and veneered shells.
-Upholstery is in Halingdal fabric.
-The (CH07) was designed in 1963 in a number of versions.
+The Black Edition of Hans J. Wegner’s Shell Chair CH07 is finished in smooth black lacquer over a laminated beech frame and veneered shells.
+Black upholstery fabric is by Halingdal.
+CH07 Shell Chair was first designed in 1963 and re-released in 1998.
 Originally Wegner’s ideas for the legs and upholstery were different from how the chair looks today.